-The Holleran Center for Community and Global Engagement was established in 2006 by Dr. Thomas Flynn, who had a vision of Alvernia's future and how the students' coursework and co-curriculum should embrace and reflect the mission and values of the University.
+The Holleran Center for Community and Global Engagement was established in 2006, as a vision of Alvernia's future and how the students' coursework and co-curriculum should embrace and reflect the mission and values of the University.

 The Office of Career Development provides opportunities for students to build their professional and job-search skills; interact with employers and recruiters; discuss their educational and career paths; apply for work-study opportunities across campus; assess their work and co-curricular experiences and identify transferable skills; and participate in the job-search process.

 For more information in regards to Student Employment please visit the Career Development Office, located in Bernardine Hall Room 103.